brenos/qap/README.md

 </p>

 ## Description
-Quality Assurance Platform was developed to help IT roles to learn, test and/or use API`s to make a tests for new positions.
+Quality Assurance Platform is a free API's that was developed to help IT roles to learn, test and/or use API's to make a tests for new positions.

 ## Status
-**v1** - :checkered_flag: FINISHED :checkered_flag: -> Simple Dealership API`s with Authentication and Authorization
+**v1** - :checkered_flag: FINISHED :checkered_flag: -> Simple Dealership API's with Authentication and Authorization

 **v2** - :construction: IN PROGRESS :construction: -> Implements WebSocket server